 At this point, it’s on to the moulding!
 This is best done in the kitchen, as warm water is needed, as well as somewhere to mix the casting mousse (and we can work in the smallest of spaces, so there’s no need to worry if your kitchen is bijou).

 Once the mousse is mixed, it’s important that baby is comfortable.
-It’s often best if baby can be fed whilst the cast is taken, as your little one will be totally relaxed and supple.
+It’s often best if baby can be fed either before or whilst the cast is taken, as your little one will be totally relaxed and supple.
 Then the hand or foot is placed within the casting mousse!
 And this is where the magic is created: the wriggliest of tiny fingers and toes will be captured.
 It takes about a minute for the mousse to set.
 Some babies manage to sleep through the whole process, although most don’t.
 It’s a strange sensation after all, but it doesn’t hurt, and most are just intrigued by the process.

 Once the mousse is set to a rubbery texture, the hand or foot is gently removed from the cast to leave a perfect impression, capturing every little wrinkle and nuance of your baby’s fingers or toes.
 The whole session, from talking through your finish options to creating the mould takes about half an hour, although the casting itself is done in a matter of minutes.
 We’ll even clear up your kitchen afterwards, to leave it looking exactly as we found it!